How to Visit Copper Canyon by Train – Updated 2019

 Unlike the Regional, the Chepe Express offers a discount for round-trip tickets if you need to get back to your starting point.

-Below are the price tables for the Chepe Express Tourist and Executive classes.
+Below are the price tables for the Chepe Express Tourist, Executive and First classes.
 The tables display the prices from Creel to the corresponding destinations and the prices for a round-trip.
 For individual segment prices visit the Chepe website.

 Tourist